 40+ lectures, over 6 hours of video instruction teaching Object Oriented programming with Pascal

 Cross-platform development with Lazarus on Mac, Windows or even Linux

 Downloadable source code for Lazarus on Windows and Mac or Delphi on Windows

 A 124-page eBook, The Little Book Of Pascal, explains all the topics in depth

-Huw Collingbourne runs Bitwise Courses (http://www.bitwisecourses.com) and teaches courses on a range of programming topics. is the technology director at SapphireSteel Software (http://www.sapphiresteel.com/), a company which makes tools for Microsoft Visual Studio.
-He is author of The Book Of Ruby from No Starch Press.
+Huw Collingbourne runs Bitwise Courses (http://www.bitwisecourses.com) and teaches courses on a range of programming topics.
+He is the author of a number of programming books published by Bitwise Books (http://www.bitwisebooks.com).